Skip to content

 • ratio of the standard error of the estimate to the estimate itself

-• coefficient of variation generally expressed as a percentage
+• coefficient of variation expressed as a percentage

-For example, let the average rent for 1-bedroom apartments in a given census metropolitan area be x̄ and its standard error be σx̄.
-Then the coefficient of variation—or CV—is given by CV = σx̄ / x̄.
+For example, let the average rent for one-bedroom apartments in each census metropolitan area be x̄ and its standard error be σx̄.
+Then the coefficient of variation — or CV — is given by CV = σx̄ / x̄.

 Reliability codes for proportions